 Ask their teacher to teach them specific strategies for practicing.
 Most teachers will send their student home with pieces to practice and tricks for practicing certain techniques.
 If your child’s teacher doesn’t, make sure to ask them to so that your little one can progress.
 This can be especially helpful if your child has some problem areas they need to work on.

 Inspire them to make up their own music.
-Sure, it’s going to be a lot of unpleasant noise at first but once they actually start learning how to play the piano well, you may be surprised at the notes you’ll hear come out of your piano.
+Sure, it’s going to be a lot of unpleasant noise at first but once they actually start learning how to play the piano well, you may be surprised at the notes you’ll hear coming out of your piano.
 You could set aside time during each piano practice session at home to let loose and just play whatever they feel like, after practicing what the teacher has sent for homework.
 Not only is it good for their practice, but it’s also great to help them learn how to use their creativity in music.
 Who knows?
 They could be the next Mozart.

 Get them involved in recitals.
 If your child is a natural-born performer, they may love this technique.
 Inspire your child to keep up with their homework and practice by finding them recitals to perform in.
 You could start out slow by asking them to play in front of a group of your family and friends and then move onto bigger and better events.
 This can help older children stay focused during practice, as they will want to do a good job during the recital and recognize that good practice habits will get them there.